 On 9 June 2017, in the framework of the symposium “Zeichen Setzen”, co-organized by KU Linz & University of Art and Design Linz; & Anton Bruckner University, Linz, Austria

-Further presentations are in preparation and will be soon announced via the website.
+Further presentations in London, Vienna and Berlin are in preparation and will be soon announced via the website.

 Please check for updates.